Dasha2312/CRM_test/README.md

 # CRM_test
 CRM page

-For start you should do this step:
+For start you should do this steps:
 1. npm i
 2. npm run dev